 company rankings and listings, downloadable as a pdf.]

-The CT100 is based on 2012 air tickets purchased at all U.S.
+The CT100 is based on 2013 air tickets purchased for

-organizations provided at least some information for use in their specific
+listed organizations provided at least some information for use in their

 Respondent organizations completed an online questionnaire;

-some provided additional information during interviews conducted by BTN editors.
+some provided additional information in interviews.
 For organizations that did

 not participate, BTN used industry

 Respondents in their online questionnaire were asked to list

 their organization's highest-volume and other preferred suppliers in the United

 States and in other regions; their responses are included in the listings as